Pope Francis on Thursday received the President of the European Parliament, Martin Schultz, in private audience in the Vatican's Apostolic Palace.

 The Third International Conference on Small Island Developing States is set to open this coming week in Apia, Samoa.

-Jill Bevilacqua brings us a Gospel reflection for the Twentysecond Sunday of the Year.
+Jill Bevilacqua brings us Gospel reflections for All souls Day.